Pante/chimera/README.md

 </p>

-Open source spigot libraries & tools devloped by Karus Labs.
+Open source spigot libraries & tools devloped by Karus Labs.<br>
 **This is a bleeding edge version of Chimera, For a production ready version, please refer to the stable branch.**

 [![Travis-CI](https://travis-ci.org/Pante/Chimera.svg?branch=master)](https://travis-ci.org/Pante/Chimera)